-The World Mission Society Church of God (general pastor Kim Joo Cheol) makes efforts to contribute to the sustainability of Melbourne.
-More than 60 members from the Church, together with some local residents, planted trees on Sunday August 5, 2018, with the Hume City Council.
+The World Mission Society Church of God (general pastor Kim Joo-Cheol) makes efforts to contribute to the sustainability of Melbourne.
+More than 60 members from the Church, together with some local residents, planted trees on Sunday August 5, 2019.
 Melbourne is well known as a city of tradition, culture, education, and tourism.

 In various parks, Hume City Council conducts regular tree-planting projects, essential in raising the sustainability of Melbourne.
 The Church of God and its members have been consistently planting trees with the council, every year since 2014.

 The event began at 10am alongside Malcolm Creek, Craigieburn.
-All seedlings were carefully planted, following the instructions of the council member.
+Volunteers planted each seedlings carefully, following the instructions of the council member.
 In about two and a half hours, volunteers planted over 3000 seedlings, including wildflowers.
 On that day, the council provided the volunteers with snacks including fruit, bread, and 200 sausages.

 “As I planted the seedlings with my children, it was fun and educational.
 I like my kids to grow up being close to the natural environment and to love our planet,” said a volunteer.